The role of an Android Bootloader

-- customize performance to match with your needs
+- customize a performance to match your needs

-- personalization are important when we are talking about the benefits of Unlocking a Bootloader.
+- personalization is important when we are talking about the benefits of Unlocking a Bootloader.

 - Having it unlocked allows flashing/use of custom kernels which are needed for advanced firmware as well.